Sam Hober Tie Guide

 We normally suggest a classic well proportioned shape.

 However, if your collar type is usually quite wide we can make your tie's shape wider in the middle where you knot your tie.
-Or we can do the reverse.
+Or we can do the reverse and make the knot area narrower.

 6) To determine the correct tie length.